Xen0byte/har-viewer/README.md

 - Export Feature (filters, redact, postman)
 - Handle files that contain multiple pages
+- Support initial filter on file load to improve loading times for large files

 See the [open issues](https://github.com/develerik/har-viewer/issues) for a list of proposed features (and known issues).